Customers who trusted crypto giant FTX may be left with nothing - KTVZ

 Normally, companies would have weeks to prepare bankruptcy filings that disclose, among other things, an explanation of why the company sought Chapter 11 protection and what it aims to accomplish in bankruptcy court.

-Dan Besikof, a partner at Logan & Loeb LLP who specializes in bankruptcy, says it’s too soon to say whether customers are going to get any money back.
+Dan Besikof, a partner at Loeb & Loeb who specializes in bankruptcy, says it’s too soon to say whether customers are going to get any money back.

 “All you can really do is guess from tweets where things stand,” he said.
 “And how customers recover their money might depend on a lot of different things, including which entity they hold the money through, what amount of the coin still remain.”

-Note: Correction: An earlier version of this article misstated the name of the law firm Loeb & Loeb.